raspberrypilearning/modern-art/en/step_3.md

     goto(x, y)
     pendown()

 shape("turtle")
 randomcolour()
 randomplace()
-stamp()
-randomcolour()
-randomplace()
-stamp()

 --- /code ---

-Did you notice that you only had to 'fix' the code in one place?
-That's another good thing about functions.

 --- /task ---

 --- task ---

-Now test your code a few times.
+Now click **Run** a few times to check that your turtle appears in a random place with a random colour.

 --- /task ---